piergiaj/mlb-youtube/README.md

 # Continuous Dataset
 Our continuous video dataset consists of 2,128 1-2 minute long clips from the videos.
 We densely annotate each frame of the clip with the baseball activities that occur.
 Each continuous clip contains on average of 7.2 activities, resulting in a total of over 15,000 activity instances.
+We evaluate models using per-frame mean average precision (mAP).